joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 * The shape of a traffic sign image is (32, 32)
 * The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. Include an exploratory visualization of the dataset

 Here is an exploratory visualization of the data set.
 The first exploration is a bar chart showing how the amount of each label per dataset.

 ![Bar chart of labels in datasets](./explorations/class_distribution.png)

-This chart shows that the datasets are split accordingly howerer each dataset has skewed data where some labels are not very well presented.
+This chart shows that the datasets are split accordingly however, each dataset has skewed data where some labels are not very well presented.
 This most probably will result in the network favouring certain predictions over others.

 Included are also 10 randomly chosen images per known label to check what kind of data we need to work with.